-Erectile Dysfunction (ED) is the incapability to achieve and hold an erection.
+Erectile Dysfunction (ED) is the incapability to get and hold a firm erection.

 However, treatment for ED is available in the form of medications, surgery, therapies, and exercises.

 There are several types of Erectile Dysfunction exercises.
-These exercises are known to improve sexual function.
+These exercises are known to treat sexual dysfunction.

-These exercises include Kegel exercise and Pilates.
-They target the pelvic floor muscle and strengthen them.
+These exercises target the pelvic floor muscle and strengthen them.
 As a result, it helps to increase and hold the blood flow to the penis, causing an erection.

 Let’s dive deep into the article to learn about these Erectile Dysfunction physical exercises.